 There is free parking at the centre.
 If you park elsewhere, you can claim car parking costs (but not fines).
-We have a programme to install electric vehicle (EV) charging points at each of our centres in the future and we will advise you about this when you telephone us to enrol in the study.
+We can provide advice about nearby electric vehicle (EV) charging points when you phone us to enrol in the study.